esp8266/Arduino/doc/faq/a01-espcomm_sync-failed.md

 ### Advanced Checks

   1. If you are still facing issues, test if module is indeed entering the boot loading mode.
 You can do it by connecting secondary USB to serial converter and checking the message displayed.
-Attach RX and GND pins of converter to TX and GND pin of ESP as shown on example below.
+Attach RX and GND pins of converter to TX and GND pin of ESP as shown on example below ([get fzz source](pictures/a01-secondary-serial-hookup.fzz)).

   ![Secondary USB to serial converter hookup](pictures/a01-secondary-serial-hookup.png)